Just Like Jane | Natural Bath Products...Vintage Style

 Who is Jane?
 And why do we want to be just like her?
 The real live Jane is our aunt.
 She is an outstanding person.
 So we named this company after her.
 And we truly want to be just like her.
 However, "Jane" is also many, many other women—mothers, grandmothers, aunts and friends—who came before us; who have poured themselves into us, poured themselves out for the sake of their families and communities; made us who we are, taught us what is important, given us opportunities while limiting their own, and modeled humility, courage, humor, generosity, frugality, steadfastness, faith, and the importance of soap and appropriate table manners.

 Each of our "Janes" had their own style but each deeply valued quality over quantity, less is more, faith first, waste not want not, the golden rule...all values they instilled in us as well.
 We learned to be thrifty in a good way from our Janes.
-You can read a little bit about each one by clicking on the "Who's In The Photo" with each soap flavor.
+You can read a little bit about each one by clicking on the "Who's In The Photo" with many of our soap flavors.

 All the best,